Tejaaswini28499/Training-Devops/youtube interview.md

 8. how do you use for each block in terrform
 -----------------------------------------------------

 1. Have you written any modules in terraform
+2. public ip has been assiged to my instace can i chane that into private
+3. what is permission boundary in IAM
+4. transfer bucket from one account to another how can we achieve
+5. what is the default route in your route table